Devan021/Amfoss-task/task-07/README.md

-# I used geziyor instead of gocolly .. i installed modules for Geziyor and used its modules
+# I used Geziyor instead of Gocolly .. i installed modules for Geziyor and used its modules
  ## I have printed the date required for the task in a csv file

 ## - [gocolly](http://go-colly.org/) and [github_page](https://github.com/gocolly/colly)